Yusufapriliyanto/nextjs-example/README.md

 My First Web Project.
-You can clone this repository to get the source code
+You can copy this repository without credit me, because this repository is open source.
+If you want to clone or copy the whole source of this repository, please copy from "main" branch, because "master" branch have development source which may break site and not suitable for production.
 <br>

 Docs from Vercel: <br>